mrmicahcooper/ecto_factory/README.md

 ```

-EctoFactory uses the fields you've defined in your schema to create some basic data that can be easily overwritten with a very small amount of configuration.
+EctoFactory uses the fields you've defined in your schema to create random data that can be easily overwritten with a very small amount of configuration.

 ### Development